-Table 15 is used to evaluate the potential necessary to carry out various attacks relevant for a Trusted Execution Environment.
-It is derived from the default quotation table from Common Criteria v3.1 Revision 4, and includes modifications very similar to those in Common Criteria Supporting Document "Application of Attack Potential to Smartcards" Version 2.9.
+defines the values of these factors.
+It is derived from the standard table defined in CC v3.1 revision 4, and includes modifications very similar to those in CC Supporting Document "Application of Attack Potential to Smartcards" version 2.9 [APSC].

-The main modification with respect to the standard Common Criteria table consists in the separation of the Exploitation phase and of the Identification phase.
-The identification part corresponds to the initial creation of an attack up to the point where it is ready to be exploited, i.e. until a detailed description and setup, as well as potentially necessary new tools created on purpose, are ready.
-The exploitation part corresponds to the use of the analysis, techniques and tools defined in the identification part to perform the attack successfully on each TOE.
-The reason for separating the two phases is that very often, the potential required for the exploitation phase will be lower than the one required for the identification phase, as attacker knowledge of the TOE, equipment etc... required for exploitation is very likely to be less than for identification.
-For instance, the shortest path for finding a software vulnerability may require hardware means, while, once the vulnerability is identified, exploiting it on the device and/or any other device with the same software could be very easy.
+The main modification with respect to the standard CC attack potential table consists in the separation of the attack's identification and exploitation phases.
+The identification phase corresponds to the initial creation of an attack up to the point where it is ready to be exploited, i.e. until a detailed description and setup, as well as potentially necessary new tools created on purpose, are available.
+The exploitation phase corresponds to the use of the analysis, techniques and tools defined in the identification phase to perform the attack successfully on each TOE.
+Note that very often the potential required in the exploitation phase is lower than the one required in the identification phase.
+This happens, for instance when the shortest path for finding a software vulnerability requires hardware means, while, exploiting such a vulnerability on any other device with the same software is straightforward.